SwekeR-463/GRpo-fs/README.md

 ### Learnings
 * After watching the [RL Workshop](https://youtu.be/OkEGJ5G3foU?si=NFKyF8wLQEd3jQEb) got comfortable with the maths part and also understood if want to apply grpo directly use the `instruct-tuned` model and if want to use `base-model` first sft then grpo.
 * More learnings to come once i start writing better reward functions or play around the grpo & lora hyperparams that are available in trl & peft respectively.
+* As I have started using trackio, for rewards always have to look at rewards/mean for understanding the reward curve.
+*